Nastel/jkool-rum-plugin/README.md

 ###To get performance metrics on javascript functions

 Including the plugins will meaure your overall site performance (i.e. page load time, redirect time, connect time, domain lookup time, request and response time, etc.).
-If you wish to measure more fine-grained monitoring of javascript functions that are happening during a page load or you wish to measure javascript functions after a page load, please do the following:
+If you wish more fine-grained measuring of javascript functions, please do the following:

 * Add the following code before and after the javascript you wish to measure.
 ```java